 Canadian Human Rights Commission welcomes new full-time Commissioner

-The Canadian Human Rights Commission (CHRC) is pleased to announce the appointment, by Order in Council, of Edith Bramwell, as a new full-time Commissioner, effective immediately.
+The Canadian Human Rights Commission is pleased to welcome Jose Ordonez, by Order in Council, as a full-time Commissioner for a seven-year term.

 - Date modified: